litespeedtech/lscache_wp/litespeed-cache/readme.txt

 17. Frontend Adminbar Shortcut

 == Changelog ==

+= 1.8.3 - February 2 2018 =
+* [NEW FEATURE] Added server variable limitation support for the Crawler.
+* [IMPROVEMENT] Added Store Transients option to fix transients missing issue when Cache Wp-Admin option is off.
+* [IMPROVEMENT] Tweaked ARIA support. (@steverep)
+* [IMPROVEMENT] Used strpos instead of strncmp for performance. (@Zach E)
+* [BUGFIX] Transient cache now can be removed when Cache Wp-Admin is ON in Object Cache.
+* [BUGFIX] Network sites now can save Advanced setting.
+* [BUGFIX] Media list in network sites now can be displayed.
+* [BUGFIX] Show Crawler Status button works again.
+* [UPDATE] Fixed a few potential PHP notices on Network cache tab or when no vary group is set.
+* [GUI] Added Learn More link to all settings pages.

 = 1.8.2 - January 29 2018 =
 * [NEW FEATURE] Instant Click in the Advanced tab.